brokiem/Smooth/README.md

 # Smooth
-A nice Discord custom theme CSS
+A nice, simple and clean Discord custom theme